gocd/gocd-filebased-authentication-plugin/README.md

 You can put as many username/hashed password pairs as you like -- use a new line for each one

-The plugin needs to be configured to use the password file, by providing the configuration `<authConfigs>` under `<security/>` tag.
+The plugin needs to be configured to use the password file.
+The configuration can be added by adding a Authorization Configuration by visiting the Authorization Configuration page under Admin/Security.

+Alternatively, the configuration can be added directly to the `config.xml` using the `<authConfig>` configuration.

-* Example Auth Config
+* Example Configuration
 ```xml
 <authConfigs>
   <authConfig id="auth-config-id" pluginId="cd.go.authentication.passwordfile">